hkystar35/MDM/Apple/MDM Networking Requirements.md

         <td>389, 636</td>
         <td>LDAP or LDAPS</td>
         <td>Windows</td>
-        <td>The LDAP Proxy service receives lookup requests from the Jamf Pro server and forwards them to the directory service you have configured in Jamf Pro&#39;s LDAP settings.
+        <td>The LDAP Proxy service receives lookup requests from the Jamf Pro server and forwards them to the directory service you have configured in Jamf Pro's LDAP settings.
 LDAP typically runs on port 389.
 If you encrypt your LDAP communications (e.g., LDAP over SSL/LDAPS), port 636 is commonly used.
 Your directory services administrator can tell you which port is used in your environment.</td>
         <td>Jamf Infrastructure Manager/LDAP Proxy to LDAP server/Domain controller</td>
         <td>Yes</td>
         <td>unclear</td>